HusamElbashir/vue-ish/README.md

 ## 👋 Introduction

-**vue-ish** is a minimalistic library that demonstrates the most basic reactivity features in modern front-end JavaScript frameworks such as Vue.js.
+**Vue-ish** is a minimalistic library that demonstrates the most basic reactivity features in modern front-end JavaScript frameworks such as Vue.js.

 [Live Demo](https://husamibrahim.github.io/vue-ish)